-Subsequent to the reporting date, one of the investee companies advised a key milestone has not been met.
-Whilst the information was received post balance date, based on the Fund's knowledge there were indications present at 31 March 2022 that this would occur.
-The value of the investments equity holding was reduced to nil on the basis the value was largely linked to the probability of meeting the key milestone.
-This was deemed to be an adjusting subsequent event and this is reflected in these financial statements as at 31 March 2022 within 'financial assets at fair value through profit or loss' on the balance sheet.
+Subsequent to the reporting date, one of the investee companies advised they were launching a new capital raise which was at a price lower than the carrying value of the investment at balance date.
+Whilst the information was received post balance date, based on the Fund's knowledge there were indications present at 31 March 2023 that this would occur.
+The value of the investments equity holding was reduced to the price offered in the new capital raise on the basis that this represented fair value.
+This was deemed to be an adjusting subsequent event and this is reflected in these financial statements as at 31 March 2023 within 'financial assets at fair value through profit or loss' on the Statement of Financial Position.